godotengine/godot-docs/tutorials/3d/using_gridmaps.rst

 - **Cursor Rotate Z**: While the paint tool is selected, this will rotate the mesh that will be painted on the Z-axis.
 This will also rotate selected areas if they are being moved.
-- **Change Grid Floor**: Adjusts what floor is currently being worked on, can be changed with the arrows, typing a value in the field, or :kbd:`Ctrl + Mouse wheel`.
+- **Change Grid Floor**: Adjusts what floor is currently being worked on.
+Can be changed with the arrows, typing a value in the field, or :kbd:`Ctrl + Mouse wheel`.
 - **Filter Meshes**: Used to search for a specific mesh in the bottom panel.
 - **Zoom**: Controls the zoom level on meshes in the bottom panel.